Marsha Hunt (actress, born 1946): Music career

 In 1976, she released two funk-pop singles produced by Steve Rowland, and the following year issued an album, Marsha, produced by Pete Bellotte, which she later described as "a musical departure that had nothing to do with my own taste".
 She moved to Los Angeles in the late 1970s, and fronted a punk rock-influenced band, Marsha & The Vendettas.
 From there, she moved to Australia, and recorded a single, "Pleasure Zone", written with David Dundas and produced by Ricky Fataar.

 Modelling

-Three months after Hair opened, Hunt was on the cover of British high-fashion magazine Queen, the first black model to appear on their cover.
+Three months after Hair opened, Hunt was on the cover of British high-fashion magazine Queen, the first Black model to appear on their cover.
 In 1968, Hunt posed nude for photographer Patrick Lichfield after the opening night for Hair and the photo appeared on the cover of British Vogue's January 1969 issue.
-Almost 40 years later Hunt again posed nude for Litchfield, recreating the pose for her Vogue cover five weeks after she had had her right breast and lymph glands removed to halt the spread of cancer.
+Almost 40 years later Hunt again posed nude for Lichfield, recreating the pose for her Vogue cover five weeks after she had had her right breast and lymph glands removed to halt the spread of cancer.
 The photo appeared on the cover of her 2005 book Undefeated, about her battle with cancer.
 She was pleased to work with the photographer under such differing circumstances, although in her autobiography she expressed confusion as to why the photo has been so often reprinted.
 Hunt has also been photographed by Lewis Morley and Horace Ové.